PINTO0309/PINTO_model_zoo/458_YOLOv9-Discrete-HeadPose-Yaw/README.md

 10. Computational cost cannot be selected
 11. Requires the use of fully connected layers, which are computationally very expensive
 12. Extremely vulnerable to occlusion
+13. Public datasets such as the CMU Panoptic Dataset are created with fixed camera lens parameters, distance to object, background, lighting, and camera orientation, resulting in a severe lack of variation in the image sets

 This model is transfer learning using YOLOv9-Wholebody17 weights.